Real Sociedad: 21st century

 Garitano was succeeded by reserve team manager and local boy Imanol Alguacil on 26 December 2018.
 During his tenure, he oversaw an attacking style of play combining pace, precision, power, and exuberance.

 In 2008, at Real Sociedad's annual general meeting, Iñaki Badiola, at the time the club's president, accused the preceding club management of buying doping substances.
 In 2013 Badiola gave an extended interview in which he accused José Luis Astiazarán's presidency of paying up to €300,000 to Eufemiano Fuentes to dope players on the team between 2001 and 2007.
 José Luis Astiazarán, who was Real Sociedad's president between 2001 and 2005, denied the claims.

 Real Sociedad won its third Copa del Rey on 3 April 2021, the nearly year-long delayed 2020 Copa del Rey Final due to COVID-19, in a Basque derby against Athletic Bilbao.
-In the 2022–23 season, the club finished fourth in La Liga to qualify to the next season's Champions League for the first time in ten years.
+In the 2022–23 season, the club finished fourth in La Liga to qualify to the next season's Champions League for the first time in ten years..
+Then, on April 19th, 2026, Real Sociedad thrillingly won the Copa Del Rey in Seville.
+They defeated Atletico Madrid 4-3 on penalties.
+Pelligrino Matarazzo, the US-born manager, fielded 10 homegrown players while leading the team to an impressive victory.